Can I Eat Expired Coffee Ground Opened?

 What are the food safety risks?

 Coffee grounds, when left opened and exposed to moisture, can be a breeding ground for mold and bacteria such as Aspergillus.
-To prevent foodborne illness, always store coffee grounds in an airtight container in a cool, dry place.
+To reduce the risk of foodborne illness, always store coffee grounds in an airtight container in a cool, dry place.
 Avoid using wet hands or utensils when handling the grounds to prevent contamination.
 High-risk scenarios include leaving the coffee grounds open in a humid environment for an extended period of time.

 What are some pro storage tips?